 Although our most obvious triumphs may be musical, we are a social action programme supporting children to succeed across all areas of their lives.

-This currently operates through five schools, covering six areas of the city of Norwich, all identified as areas of deprivation.
-These schools are:
+Over the last 10 years we have operated through work in a number of primary schools, covering six areas of the city of Norwich, all identified as areas of deprivation.

 Catton Grove Primary School